This article has been reviewed by Wego’s editorial team to ensure that the content is up to date & accurate.

 UAE citizenship is attainable for applicants with exceptional merits in the following categories:

-• doctors, qualified specialists, or physicians specialized in a scientific discipline of high demand in the UAE with acknowledged scientific contributions and a minimum practical experience of 10 years.
+- Doctors, qualified specialists, or physicians specialized in a scientific discipline of high demand in the UAE with acknowledged scientific contributions and a minimum practical experience of 10 years.
 They must hold a membership in a reputed organization in their fields and provide essential contributions to ongoing scientific research

-• inventors with at least one patent approved by the UAE Ministry of Economy or another reputable international organization.
-They also must have a recommendation from the Ministry of Economy and own a property in the UAE.
+- Inventors with at least one patent approved by the UAE Ministry of Economy or another reputable international organization.
+They also must have a recommendation from the Ministry of Economy and own a property in the UAE

-• creative talents/individuals with at least one prestigious international award, a recommendation letter from a government agency in their related field, innovative and inventive traits, and one or more patents.
+- Creative talents/individuals with at least one prestigious international award, a recommendation letter from a government agency in their related field, innovative and inventive traits, and one or more patents

-In order to obtain citizenship, the eligible candidates will have to take the oath of allegiance and loyalty to the UAE, commit to abide by the UAE’s laws, and inform the UAE government if they want to acquire or renounce other citizenship
+To obtain citizenship, the eligible candidates will have to take the oath of allegiance and loyalty to the UAE, commit to abide by the UAE’s laws, and inform the UAE government if they want to acquire or renounce other citizenship

 UAE citizenship benefits

-• the possibility of keeping one’s previous passport, which is not permitted in any other nation
+- The possibility of keeping one’s previous passport, which is not permitted in any other nation

-• the possibility of buying a property and starting a business in Dubai
+- The possibility of buying a property and starting a business in Dubai

-• the possibility of gaining UAE dual citizenship
+- The possibility of gaining UAE dual citizenship

 UAE dual citizenship